walles/batterylogger/README.md

 TODO
 ----
-* Make sure we can push to googledrive.

-* Make sure we can show a graph with holes in it.

 * Make sure we can put markers in the graph.

 * Make sure the graph is zoomable (by dragging vertically) and